 It is difficult to make a significant change without causing turbulence - which, in the current unpredictable state of the world, is the last thing the EU wants.

-Last year in 2019, levels of nitrogen deposition in The Netherlands, originating mainly from the livestock and the construction industry, surpassed the safe limits in “Natura 2000 areas”, which are regions that are required to be protected under the Habitats and Birds Directives (the EU legislation that protects biodiversity).13 This led politicians in The Netherlands to suggest a policy that would halve the number of livestock in Dutch farms, given that they were responsible for 46% of nitrogen deposition.14 This led to disruptive civil disobedience from farmers and farmers unions around the country, resulting in this and other suggested policies taking a step back.15
+Last year in 2019, levels of nitrogen deposition in The Netherlands, originating mainly from the livestock and the construction industry, surpassed the safe limits in “Natura 2000 areas”, which are regions that are required to be protected under the Habitats and Birds Directives (the EU legislation that protects biodiversity).13 This led politicians in The Netherlands to suggest a policy that would halve the number of livestock on Dutch farms, given that they were responsible for 46% of nitrogen deposition.14 This led to disruptive civil disobedience from farmers and farmer's unions around the country, resulting in this and other suggested policies taking a step back.15

-It has proved risky for governments to bite the hand that feeds them, and in this case, expanding the environmental sustainability goals of the CAP would mean threatening the short-term competitiveness of the EU’s food system, and upsetting profits of big landowners and the agrochemical lobby - both of which have allegedly played a role in toning down the environmental ambitions of this reform.6
+It has proved risky for governments to bite the hand that feeds them, and in this case, expanding the environmental sustainability goals of the CAP would mean threatening the short-term competitiveness of the EU’s food system, and upsetting the profits of big landowners and the agrochemical lobby - both of which have allegedly played a role in toning down the environmental ambitions of this reform.6

-Instead of a significant reform, the members of the European Parliament decided to keep the CAP fairly unchanged.
+Instead of significant reform, the members of the European Parliament decided to keep the CAP fairly unchanged.
 Shortly after the reform got voted upon and passed, #VoteThisCAPDown turned into a new hashtag and movement: #WithdrawTheCAP.

 A large number of NGOs ranging from WWF to the European Public Health Alliance and more than 60,000 citizens have demanded a withdrawal from this CAP in an open letter and online petition, respectively.16 A withdrawal from the CAP would mean essentially rejecting the reform proposals and starting a new agricultural reform from a blank slate.